wacncontent/CustomizeTool/addCommentOutput/articles/virtual-machines/resource-group-create-work-id-from-personal.md

 ## Locate your default directory in the Azure Management Portal

-Start by logging <!-- deleted by customization in to --><!-- keep by customization: begin --> into <!-- keep by customization: end --> the [Azure Management Portal](https://manage.windowsazure.cn) with your personal Microsoft account identity.
+Start by logging in to the [Azure Management Portal](https://manage.windowsazure.cn) with your personal Microsoft account identity.
 After you are logged in, scroll down the blue panel on the left side and click **ACTIVE DIRECTORY**.

 ![Azure Active Directory](./media/resource-group-create-work-id-from-personal/azureactivedirectorywidget.png)